-General Requirements: 70 hours and a minimum 3.0 GPA
+General Requirements: 72 hours and a minimum 3.0 GPA

-The basic professional degree for the work of clergy supported by academic studies, a Master of Divinity degree requires the equivalent of three years of full-time study, 72 credit hours, and is considered a "terminal degree."
+The basic professional degree for the work of clergy supported by academic studies, a Master of Divinity degree requires the equivalent of three years of full-time study and is considered a terminal degree.
 Ordination by one's specific group or tradition, in addition to the degree, may be required for endorsement or employment.
 (Cherry Hill Seminary does not ordain clergy.)